 - Check that crankcase is filled to the full mark on the dipstick (A, Figure 4).
-See the engine Operator's Manual for engine oil dipstick location, oil fill instructions, and oil recommendations. - Make sure all nuts, bolts, screws, and pins are in place and tight. - Check the hydraulic oil tanks (B) and make sure that the oil level is up to the FULL COLD mark. - Fill the fuel tank (C) with fresh fuel.
-Refer to engine manual for fuel recommendations.
+See the engine Operator's Manual for engine oil dipstick location, oil fill instructions, and oil recommendations. - Make sure all nuts, bolts, screws, and pins are in place and tight. - Fill the fuel tank (B) with fresh fuel.
+Refer to engine manual for fuel recommendations. - Check the hydraulic oil tank (C) and make sure that the oil level is up to the FULL COLD mark.

-Starting the Engine - Electric Start Models
+Starting the Engine - Carbureted Models